-· Bring your face closer for support.
+- Bring your face closer to provide support.

-· Narrate what you see.
+- Narrate what you see.

-Wishing you all the best in the difficult yet exciting journey of parenting!
+Wishing you all the best in the challenging yet rewarding journey of parenting!